Moreton Hall School: Development

 Ellen died in 1940.
 She was succeeded by her daughter, Mary, a musician.
 Mary died in 1945 at a relatively young age and was commemorated by a bronze sculpture by Karel Vogel depicting three pupils playing musical instruments.
 Her sister Bronwyn Lloyd-Williams had trained at the Bedford College of Physical Training and was a freelance journalist in London.
 She had frequently visited Moreton Hall, choreographing dance productions, teaching lacrosse (she had captained Wales) and cricket and leading rambles in the surrounding countryside.
 She left her career to take on the headship and continued in this role until her resignation, soon followed by her death in 1973.
 This ended the "family" period of the school which continued its development as an educational trust.
 Roger Goolden (1933–2014), appointed by Bronwen Lloyd-Williams in 1963, held the position of Clerk of Works until 1993.
 He oversaw a significant extension of the school buildings, including a boarding block and swimming pool.

 Present day

-The school, a private limited company, is set in 100 acre of parkland on the Shropshire/North Wales border, four miles from the market town of Oswestry and an hour from Manchester Airport and Birmingham Airport.
+The school, a private limited company, is set in 100 acre of parkland on the Shropshire/Wrexham border, four miles from the market town of Oswestry and an hour from Manchester Airport and Birmingham Airport.
 The school is made up of two parts: Moreton Hall Prep (the Junior School) for boys and girls aged 3–11 and the senior school for girls aged 11 and over.
 First Steps Nursery opened in 2007 for 1- to 3-year-olds.
-The Principal is Micheal Brewer and the Head of Moreton Hall Prep, Deborah Speakman.
+The Principal is Michael Brewer and the Head of Moreton Hall Prep, Deborah Speakman.
 Michael Brewer was appointed the new Principal of Moreton Hall as of September 2023.